Landings at Cape Torokina: Battle

-During the landing, fire from the Japanese mortars and artillery briefly held up the Marines, and resulted in some disorganization amongst those coming ashore.
-Shelling from the Japanese 75 mm gun destroyed four landing craft and damaged ten others until a lone effort from a single Marine restored the situation for the Americans.
+During the landing, fire from the Japanese mortars and artillery briefly held up the Marines and resulted in some disorganization amongst those coming ashore.
+Shelling from the Japanese 75 mm gun destroyed four landing craft and damaged ten others until a lone effort from a Marine restored the situation for the Americans.
 At the cost of his life, Sergeant Robert A. Owens from Company A, 1st Battalion, 3rd Marines, approached the gun emplacement, entered it through the fire port, and drove the crew out the back door.
 Owens was posthumously awarded the Medal of Honor for this action.

-In response to the landing, a large force of Japanese aircraft (44 fighters and nine dive bombers) was scrambled from Rabaul, arriving over Empress Augusta Bay at 07:35 hours.
+In response to the landing, a large force of Japanese aircraft (44 fighters and 9 dive bombers) was scrambled from Rabaul, arriving over Empress Augusta Bay at 07:35.
 These were intercepted by New Zealand and US Marine fighter aircraft from Munda and Vella Lavella.
 They also met with heavy anti-aircraft fire from the escorting US destroyers.
 The overall result was 26 Japanese aircraft shot down.
 During the attack, unloading was halted and the transports began defensive maneuvers for two hours.
 After this first effort was repulsed, unloading on the beaches resumed.
 A second attack of 100 aircraft was launched from New Britain in the early afternoon.
 These were met by 34 AirSols fighters under direction from the destroyer USS Conway.
 Only 12 Japanese aircraft managed to penetrate the AirSols fighter screen.
 Arriving over the transport area, their attack proved largely ineffective, though they did manage to inflict a near miss on the destroyer USS Wadsworth, resulting in two killed and five wounded.

-By 17:30 hours, despite the earlier interruptions, eight of the 12 transports had completed unloading.
-In the space of eight hours, Wilkinson's flotilla unloaded about 14,000 men and 6,200 tons of supplies.
-This was achieved largely by short-loading each vessel – each vessel was loaded to between one quarter to a half of its capacity to reduce unloading times.
+By 17:30, despite the earlier interruptions, 8 of the 12 transports had completed unloading.
+In the space of 8 hours, Wilkinson's flotilla unloaded about 14,000 men and 6,200 tons of supplies.
+This was achieved largely by short-loading each vessel—each vessel was loaded to between one quarter to a half of its capacity to reduce unloading times.
 Utilizing some of the combat troops ashore also assisted unloading over the beach.
 Experience in earlier campaigns had shown that it was preferable to completely unload partially loaded ships than to partially unload completely loaded ships.
 The supplies landed would then be properly balanced, and there would be no shortages of certain critical items.

 The process was further expedited by employing cargo nets to move cargo unbroken from the ships to the beach.
-Once unloading was completed, Wilkinson then took his ships out of the area out of fear of an overnight attack by Japanese surface ships.
+Once unloading was completed, Wilkinson then took his ships out of the area for fear of an overnight attack by Japanese surface ships.
 The unloading continued the following day under air attack and ground fire from Japanese in the beachhead area.
-The Japanese airbases at Kahili and Kieta on Bougainville, and nearby islands of Buka and Balalae, had been knocked out before the invasion, but were soon repaired and used for night bombing attacks.
+The Japanese airbases at Kahili, Kieta, Buka, and Balalae had been knocked out before the invasion but were quickly repaired and used for night bombing attacks.
 The shallow water prevented LSTs from beaching closer than 75 ft from the shore.
 Ramps had to be constructed to allow them to unload.